 This makes it much harder than normal to develop and keep an erection, affecting your ability to enjoy sex with your partner.
-Simply put, the psychological effects of performance anxiety lead to a physical response from your body that makes sex more difficult.
+Simply put, the psychological effects of performance anxiety lead to a physical response from your body that, in turn, makes sex more difficult.

-This means that even men with none of the main physical causes of erectile dysfunction (ED) can have trouble getting an erection if they feel anxious or nervous before sex.
+What this means is that even men with none of the main physical causes of erectile dysfunction (ED) can have trouble getting an erection if they feel anxious or nervous before sex.

 Performance anxiety can happen before sexual activity or during sex.
-During sex, performance anxiety can make it more difficult to orgasm, as anxiety over your sexual performance can make it tough to concentrate on the physical and emotional sensation of sex.
+During sex, performance anxiety can make it more difficult to orgasm, or even anorgasmia as anxiety over your sexual performance can make it tough to concentrate on the physical and emotional sensations of sex.

 Over time, performance anxiety can have a significant negative effect on an individual’s sex life, resulting in (for some people) a reduced level of interest in sexual activity.

 Right now, there isn’t a lot of research on the physical effects of performance anxiety.
 However, one study from 2005 shows that performance anxiety is one of the factors most closely linked to sexual dysfunction in both men and women.

 A more recent study from 2020 also found that sexual performance anxiety “causes or maintains most common sexual dysfunction.”